What is intercalation?

 How to apply

-If you are considering making an application for our LLM Medicine and Health Care, or another of our LLM Programmes, we ask that you contact the LLM Programme Director, Dr Eleanor Drywood in advance of submitting an application.
+If you are considering making an application for our LLM Medicine and Health Care, or another of our LLM Programmes, we ask that you contact the LLM Programme Director, Dr Azadeh Chalabi in advance of submitting an application.
 This will help you in gaining a better understanding of the content and requirements of the programme so that you have more confidence about your choice of study.
-We also encourage you to read our FAQs factsheet.
+We also encourage you to read our FAQs section.

 What happens next?